Consumer medicine information

 • rash, itching or hives on the skin.

-- drug addiction (including and addiction to alcohol).
+• drug addiction (including an addiction to alcohol).

-Tell your doctor or pharmacist if you are taking other medicines, including any medicines, vitamins or supplements that you by without a prescription from your pharmacy, supermarket, health food shop, herbalist or naturopath.
+Tell your doctor or healthcare professional if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket, health food shop, naturopath or herbalist.

 These include but are not limited to: